mmbdtp/mmbdtp.github.io/index.md

 ## Bioinformatics Training for the MRC Microbes, Microbiomes and Bioinformatics Doctoral Training Programme at UEA

-This is the website for the 6-week Mandatory Bioinformatics Training for the **Microbes, Microbiomes and Bioinformatics** doctoral training program, which will be held from October to December 2023.
+This is the website for the 6-week Mandatory Bioinformatics Training for the **Microbes, Microbiomes and Bioinformatics** doctoral training program, held from October to December 2023.

-* The website is  under construction
-* You can access content for each week through the banner above.
-* Currently weeks 1-3 are largely complete, but work continues on weeks 4-6.
+Use the tabs above to select the course modules

 ---